 Consumers pay most attention to overall star rating and 88% of consumers read less than 10 reviews before they form an opinion about a business.

 Make them feel special

-With the wealth of customer information and data collection methods available to us, there’s really no excuse for spamming customers or potential customers with irrelevent marketing messages.
+With the wealth of customer information and data collection methods available to us, there’s really no excuse for spamming customers or potential customers with irrelevant marketing messages.